DennisNeumann97/frb_horndeski_forecast/README.md

     python mcmc/likelihood_MCMC_NN_main.py

 with your preferred settings put into the .py file.
-The script will look for the \texttt{cosmopower} models inside "training/trained_models/" and use them for the sampling.
+The script will look for the *cosmopower* models inside "training/trained_models/" and use them for the sampling.
 A minimal working example for calling the models is provided in the notebook "trained_cp_call.ipynb".

 ## References